Randomized Geodesic Flow on Hyperbolic Groups: Background and Introduction

+This brings us to the intimately related boundary perspective.
 A natural boundary measure in the context of geodesic flow on non-elementary hyperbolic groups is the Patterson-Sullivan measure \cite{patterson,sullivan,coornaert-pjm}.
 The Patterson-Sullivan measure $\mu$ \cite{coornaert-pjm} on the boundary $\partial G$ of a Gromov-hyperbolic group $G$ may be regarded as a limit of the uniform probability distributions $\mu_n$ on $n-$balls $B_n(o)$ in a Cayley graph $\Gamma$ of $G$ with respect to a finite generating set.
 It is an example of a conformal density: the group $G$ acts on $\partial G$ by uniformly quasiconformal automorphisms.
 Let $v$ denote the Hausdorff dimension of $(\partial G, \mu)$, and $\rho$ a visual metric on $\partial G$.
 Then $v$ can be identified with the volume entropy of $\Ga$.
 Then there exists a natural measure

 called the \emph{Bowen-Margulis-Sullivan} measure.
 The key feature of $\mu_{\mathrm{BMS}}$ is that it is \emph{quasi-invariant} under the $G$-action with uniformly bounded Radon-Nikodym derivatives -- that is, there exists $C \geq 1$ such that